restinthemiddle/restinthemiddle/README.md

 Configuration is handled by [spf13/viper](https://pkg.go.dev/github.com/spf13/viper).

 Restinthemiddle is intended for use in a containerized environment.
-Therefore it is configurable entirely via environment variables.
+Therefore it is configurable entirely via environment variables - almost!
+Headers have to be set via command line arguments or the configuration file.

 The ascending order of precedence (last wins) is: